 On the north Devon coast of Exmoor are the beautiful twin towns of Lynton and Lynmouth.
-Well Highcliffe House as a commanding view over both towns as well as over the sea, hills and gorges.
+Highcliffe House as a commanding view over both these towns as well as over the sea, hills and gorges beyond them.

 Speaking of a wonderful arrival and check in.
 Robert and Richard are remarkable hosts and you are assured of a perfect welcome, along with your afternoon tea.

 They make you feel so tremendously welcome, comfortable and feel at home from the moment you meet them.
 The passion they have put in this place is plain to see from when you walk into the front door.

 The attention to detail, every customer’s whim thought about.
 The setting, the comfort, the decor and style.